nuts-foundation/nuts-node/docs/pages/getting-started/1-running-docker.rst

     The command above uses ``pwd`` and ``bash`` functions, which do not work on Windows.
 If running on Windows replace it with the path of the working directory.

+    If your use case makes use of did:nuts DIDs, you also need to map port ``5555``, which is used for gRPC traffic by the Nuts network.

-You can test whether your Nuts Node is running properly by visiting ``http://localhost:1323/status/diagnostics``.
+You can test whether your Nuts Node is running properly by visiting ``http://localhost:8081/status/diagnostics``.
 It should display diagnostic information about the state of the node.

 Docker Compose